 To be clear: These symptoms don’t always mean cancer.
 There are plenty of common ailments that can make you feel this way.
 That’s why you go to the doctor -- to take to take a closer look at your health and take action.

 Weight loss without trying: It’s common to lose weight when you have cancer.
-It’s often one of the first signs of the disease.
+It’s often one of the signs of cancer that people notice first.
 Almost half the people with cancer lose weight by the time they get diagnosed.

 Fatigue: If you’re tired all the time and rest doesn’t help, tell your doctor.
 Leukemia often wears you out, or you could have blood loss from colon or stomach cancer.
 Cancer-related weight loss can leave you exhausted, too.